Former Boeing CEO Muilenburg heads $200M ‘blank check’ venture

 Yet the New Vista venture makes clear Muilenburg wants to pursue such opportunities himself.

 In December, he invested in and joined the leadership team of Monarch Tractor, which is developing “the world’s first fully electric, driver optional, smart tractor” for farmers.
 Muilenburg grew up on an Iowa farm and Monarch’s announcement touted him as bringing “both aerospace experience and a farming background.”

-As he pitches potential New Vista investors in futuristic aerospace startups, the shadow of the MAX crashes will always be in the room — even as Muilenburg outlines his experience first as an engineer at Boeing, then as head of its defense division and finally as its CEO with a vision of the future.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.